 The Castro carries a long and dynamic history of acceptance and tolerance.
 Home to the AIDS Memorial Quilt and one of the last grand old movie palaces—complete with pipe organ—this neighborhood boasts stylish shops, restaurants, imaginative boutiques, and vibrant nightlife.

 Civic Center is home to City Hall (designed by Arthur Brown, architect of the SFAI’s historic Chestnut Street Campus), the War Memorial Opera House, Davies Symphony Hall, the Asian Art Museum, the Main Public Library, the San Francisco Arts Commission, and a number of excellent restaurants and cafes.

 Hayes Valley maintains a sense of community while also calling visitors from all over the city to its chic boutiques, restaurants, and arts venues.
-Highlights of Hayes Valley include the New Conservatory Theatre Complex, the San Francisco Performing Arts Library and Museum, and a long roster of contemporary art galleries.
+Highlights of Hayes Valley include the SF Jazz center, the Museum of Performance and Design, and roster of contemporary art galleries.

 The Haight Ashbury District was the center of the 1960s counterculture.
 Janis Joplin, the Hell's Angels, and the Grateful Dead all lived here.
 Today, hip vegetarian restaurants, vintage boutiques, independent bookshops, and record stores populate this iconic neighborhood.

 Golden Gate Park

 Golden Gate Park is San Francisco's botanical haven.
 Larger than New York City's Central Park, it stretches from the Pacific Ocean to the geographical center of the city.
 Within the park's perimeter are the de Young Museum, the Japanese Tea Garden, the Conservatory of Flowers, a nearly 100-year-old carousel, and a pasture that is home to a herd of buffalo.